 Rodric29 profile image

-Great writers have taken it as a responsibility to expand the minds of readers for good such as C. S. Lewis, Cleon Skousen, Orson Scott Card, John Ronald Reuel Tolkien, and many others.
-Edification in goodness was their aim besides to tell a good story.
-By that token, this article hopes to expand the human mind by adding perspective in Christian understanding.
-Long-held thoughts and perspectives here have supplemental sources for faith promotion identified and offered.
-This article highlights an ancient discussion that took place between a lawyer and a preacher about devotion to God and the love of money.
-How can a Saint know if he or she is truly devoted to God?
+Great writers have long taken it as their responsibility to expand the minds of readers for good—C. S. Lewis, Cleon Skousen, Orson Scott Card, J.R.R.
+Tolkien, and many others.
+Edification in goodness was their aim, beyond simply telling a good story.
+By that token, this article seeks to broaden the human mind by adding perspective in Christian understanding.
+Long-held thoughts and perspectives here are strengthened with supplemental sources for faith promotion, identified and offered freely.

 Source

-This ancient conversation occurs in the Americas and is located in The Book of Mormon: Another Testament of Jesus Christ.
-The players are two men: Amulek, the preacher, and Zeezrom, the lawyer.
-God commanded Amulek, and his companion Alma to preach repentance to a group of rebellious people in the city of Ammonihah, who had designed to separate themselves from the nation called the Nephites.
+This ancient conversation unfolds in the Americas and is recorded in The Book of Mormon: Another Testament of Jesus Christ.
+The central figures are two men: Amulek, the preacher, and Zeezrom, the lawyer.
+God had commanded Amulek and his prophetic companion, Alma, to preach repentance to a rebellious people in the city of Ammonihah—a city whose inhabitants had willfully separated themselves from the Nephite nation.

 Source